The Impact of Critique on LLM-Based Model Generation from Natural Language: The Case of Activity Diagrams: Introduction

-\textbf{(4)} The key actionable outcome of our study is that the most effective critique approach combines algorithmic structural checking with LLM-based alignment checking.
-This method, when it uses the state-of-the-art reasoning-based LLM O4 Mini~\cite{jaech2024openai}, produces structurally sound activity diagrams with an average \textit{semantic correctness} of 86.37\% and an average \textit{completeness} of 88.56\% across our two datasets, while requiring only 4.91 LLM calls on average.
-As an alternative, applying only algorithmic structural checking -- without alignment checking -- still produces structurally sound activity diagrams, with an average \textit{correctness} of 85.03\% and an average \textit{completeness} of 86.49\%, while reducing LLM calls to an average of 1.08, using the same LLM.
-This alternative is preferable when minimizing the number \hbox{of LLM calls is a priority.}
+\textbf{(3)} A main finding of our work is that the critique approach that yields the best results combines algorithmic structural checking with LLM-based alignment checking and uses the reasoning-based LLM O4 Mini~\citep{jaech2024openai}.
+This approach produces structurally sound activity diagrams with an average \textit{semantic correctness} of 86\% and an average \textit{completeness} of 92\% across our two datasets and both evaluation methods, while requiring an average of 4.91 LLM calls.
+However, since LLM-based alignment checking provides only marginal benefits on our industry dataset, applying only algorithmic structural checking -- without LLM-based alignment checking -- is a competitive alternative.
+It produces structurally sound activity diagrams with an average \textit{correctness} of 86\% and an average \textit{completeness} of 90\%, while reducing LLM calls to an average of 1.08.
+This alternative is preferable when activity diagrams are large and complex or when minimizing LLM costs is a priority.